yu-ming-chen/tp/docs/UserGuide.md

 ## 2. About the User Guide

-In this section, you will learn what the different symbols and notations that can be found this user guide mean.
+In this section, you will learn what the different symbols and notations (that can be found this in user guide) mean.

 ### 2.1.
 Symbols
 (Contributed by Yu Ming)